WeatherlightStudios/WeatherlightStudios.github.io/_pages/about.md

 permalink: /about/
 ---

-Weatherlight is a gamedev team of 4 people:
+Weatherlight is an italian gamedev team of 4 people:

 ## Cogno